atomix/atomix.github.io/user-manual/copycat-api.md

 });
 ```

 The `CopycatClient` wraps a [RaftClient][RaftClient] to communicate with servers internally.
-For more information on the client implementation see the [Raft client documentation](#raftclient).
+For more information on the client implementation see the [Raft client documentation][raft-client].

 {% include common-links.html %}